 age, at a weight of 500 kg.

-A robust and frugal
+A robust and

-outstanding maternal capability and long reproductive career.
+docile nature, outstanding maternal capability and long reproductive career.

 Calves are born

-Cows reach a weight of
+Cows reach a

-areas is used to make highly prized soft cheese.
+in some areas is used to make highly prized soft cheese.

 Content and photo source: Agraria.org